andyL89/discussion-forum/README.md

 ## Setup/Installation

-* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/andyL89/merch-site.git`
+* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/andyL89/discussion-forum.git`
-* Navigate to top level of the directory with command `cd merch-site`
+* Navigate to top level of the directory with command `cd discussion-forum`
 * Run local server with command `npm run start`

 ---